Skip to Content

 4. Try palai rinuak

 Palai rinuak is Maninjau’s most famous food.
 The small fresh fish is caught in the lake and traditionally fried and served with coconut and spices before being wrapped in a banana leaf.
-It has a thick consistency.

-Look out for the dish at the markets surrounding the lake.
-It’s quite a specialty and fairly expensive, so you may need to haggle for a good price.
+It’s fairly expensive, so you may need to haggle for a good price.
 Dried fish can be taken away as a souvenir too.

-5. Watch the fishermen from Linggai Park
+5. Unwind at Linggai Park

 Shallow weeds in the lake at Linggai Park in Lake Maninjau.